hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 * Auditory<br />
   Same as the above, but something we are sending rather than receiving.
 * Tactile<br />
-  Typically how we interact with visual content by "clicking here" or otherwise interacting with the content we are receiving.<br />
-  FIXME - is this sending or receiving or both?
+  Same as the above, but something we are sending rather than receiving.

 When _interpreting_ content on the internet, we are using: